techiediaries/techiediaries/_posts/2020/angular/2019-06-02-angular-8-7-tutorial-example-rest-api-httpclient-get-ngfor.md

 - Node.js and npm.
 You can install both of them from the [official website](https://www.nodejs.org/).
-- Angular CLI 9 (You can install it from npm using: `npm install -g @angular/cli`)
+- Angular CLI 8 (You can install it from npm using: `npm install -g @angular/cli`)

-## Creating an Angular 9 Project
+## Creating an Angular 8/7 Project

 Now let’s create our Angular 9 project.
 Open a new terminal and run the following command:

-    $ ng new angular-httpclient-demo
+    $ ng new angular-8-httpclient-demo

 The CLI will prompt you if **Would you like to add Angular routing? (y/N)**, type **y**.
 And **Which stylesheet format would you like to use?** Choose CSS and type **Enter**.

 Next, you can serve your application locally using the following commands:

-    $ cd ./angular-httpclient-demo
+    $ cd ./angular-8-httpclient-demo
     $ ng serve

 Your application will be running from `http://localhost:4200`.